molily/molily.de/_posts/2020-11-21-testing-angular.md

 The form logic lies in the [`SignupFormComponent`](https://github.com/molily/angular-form-testing/blob/main/client/src/app/components/signup-form/signup-form.component.ts).
 The Component depends on the [`SignupService`](https://github.com/molily/angular-form-testing/blob/main/client/src/app/services/signup.service.ts) for communicating with the back-end service.

 You might remember that there are two fundamental approaches to forms in Angular: *Template-driven Forms* and *Reactive Forms*.

-While they look quite different in practice, they are based on the same concepts under the hood: Form groups (`FormGroup` objects) and form controls (`FormControl` objects).
+While both approaches look quite different in practice, they are based on the same underlying concepts: Form groups (`FormGroup` objects) and form controls (`FormControl` objects).

 <aside class="margin-note">Reactive Form</aside>

 The `SignupFormComponent` is a **Reactive Form** that explictly creates the groups and controls in the Component class.
 This way, it is easier to specify custom validators and to set up dynamic field relations.

-As with other Angular core concepts, this guide assumes you have a basic understanding about Reactive Forms.
+As with other Angular core concepts, this guide assumes you have a basic understanding of Reactive Forms.
 Please refer to the [official guide on Reactive Forms](https://angular.io/guide/reactive-forms) to brush up your knowledge.

 The important bits of the `SignupFormComponent` class are: